rocketacademy/learn/README.md

 3. Check that `Postgres` has been installed
    `$ psql postgres`<br>
    `$ \du`
-4. Create Learn database
+4. Create Learn database<br>
    `$ createdb learn`
-5. Check that database was created
+5. Check that database was created<br>
    `$ psql learn`